 Actions that count as stunt driving

 Ontario’s stunt driving law is extensive, and many actions you can take behind the wheel count as stunt driving.
 They span racing to chasing to burnouts, and everything in between.
+Speeding tickets do affect your insurance rates, so you don’t want to get slapped with any kind of ticket.

 Here are other examples of what counts as stunt driving: